adiracu/dotfiles/README.md

 6. Files in `link` are linked into `~/`

 N.B.
-Files overwritten by `copy` and `link` are saved into the `backups` directory N.B.2 Files with their exact filename found in conf/dotfiles_ignore will be skipped
+Files overwritten by `copy` and `link` are saved into the `backups` directory

+N.B.2 Files with the exact filename found in `conf/dotfiles_ignore` will be skipped

-Also, the current setup (.bashrc) will :
+Also, the current setup (.bashrc | .zshrc) will :

 * source files in `source` in alphanumeric order.
 * source files in `source/valid_label` (see Labels below)